 1/4 tsp. cayenne pepper

 Preheat oven to 400 degrees.
-Line a sheet pan with parchment or aluminum foil.
+Line a sheet pan with parchment paper.

 In a large bowl, toss sweet potatoes with oil, spices, and salt.
 Spread on sheet pan in a single, even layer.
 Roast on middle rack for 35-40 minutes, until golden brown and a knife inserted into several potatoes goes in easily.
-Be sure to flip your potatoes every 10-15 minutes to ensure even browning.
+Flip potatoes at least once to ensure even browning.

 Serve warm potatoes with a drizzle of tahini sauce.
 They are also delicious at room temperature.